What’s New

 Statement Rating - Map and Dot chart

 After selecting one of the statement rating options the user is prompted to provide a cohort and a rating variable.
 If a map view is selected, the average ratings of statements for that variable in the selected cohort is shown on the point-map, with point-size proportional to the average rating.
 The second option is a dot-chart, where the points are shown on a 1-5 scale by cluster, and within each cluster they are shown in increasing rating order (from bottom to top).
 The dot-chart is useful in identifying statements which rank high or low in one of the rating variables, and to see which clusters contain statements.
-For example, in the following figure (right) it can be seen that the cluster at the top (red) consists of statements which are considered less feasible by the raters.
+For example, in the following dot chart it can be seen that cluster 10 consists of statements which are considered less feasible by the raters.

 1: allRaters